 Bisphosphonates are a class of drugs used to treat a variety of bone diseases.
 Several bisphosphonates are currently available to treat Paget’s disease.
 Calcitonin is a naturally occurring hormone made by the thyroid gland.
-The medication may be appropriate for certain patients but is less effective than bisphosphonates and seldom used.
+The medication may be appropriate for some patients.

 Surgery: Medical therapy before surgery helps decrease bleeding and other complications.
 Patients who are having surgery should discuss pretreatment with their doctor.
 Surgery may be advised for three major complications of Paget’s disease:

 Complications resulting from enlargement of the skull or spine may injure the nervous system.
 However, most neurological symptoms, even those that are moderately severe, can be treated with medication and do not require neurosurgery.